United States Army Field Artillery School: History

 During World War II, to best use new long-range guns and better response times, the Field Artillery School championed the use of air observation to control artillery fires.
 The War Department approved organic field artillery air observation in 1942.
 The artillery air observers adjusted massed fire and performed liaison, reconnaissance, and other missions during the war.
 Following the war, the school adapted to the atomic age and the Cold War.
 The War Department consolidated all artillery training and developments under the U.S. Army Artillery Center at Fort Sill in 1946.
 At that time, the center included the Artillery School, the Antiaircraft and Guided Missile School at Fort Bliss, Texas, and the Coast Artillery School at Fort Scott, Calif.
-The air defense artillery became its own branch in 1966.
+The air defense artillery became its own branch in 1968.
 In 1953, school personnel fired the first nuclear-capable fieldartillery gun (the 280mm gun known as Atomic Annie) at Frenchman's Flat, Nevada.
 During the 1950s, school personnel also helped develop rocket and missile warfare (The U.S. arsenal included the Honest John rocket, Corporal missile and Redstone missile) that could carry a nuclear warhead.

+From 1956-1968, the school was known as the US Army Artillery and Missile School (USAAMS) until Air Defense Artillery and Field Artillery became separate army branches in 1968.

 In 1963, the school tested aerial rocket artillery, which equipped helicopters with rockets.
 As demonstrated in the Vietnam War, aerial rocket artillery was effective.
 The school cooperated in the development of the Field Artillery Digital Automated Computer, commonly called FADAC, to compute fire direction data.
-Introduced in 1966-67, FADAC made the field artillery a leader in computer developments for the Army.
+Introduced in 1966–67, FADAC made the field artillery a leader in computer developments for the Army.
 After the Vietnam War, the school participated in the introduction of the Multiple-Launch Rocket System, the Army Tactical Missile System, the Paladin 155-mm. self-propelled howitzer, and other field artillery systems.

 The field artillery's performance in military operations in Operation Desert Storm in 1990-91 and Iraq and Afghanistan from 2001 to today validated the school's modernization efforts.
 Field artillery officers and soldiers can do complicated logarithmic calculations to fire a mission in one moment or they can escort a supply convoy, secure prisoners, patrol a village or any other mission the next.